EOEPCA/rm-workspace-api/README.md

 Run via `uv run <tool>` from `workspace_api/`.

-## Authentication and Authorization Model
+## Authentication and Authorization

-The Workspace API follows a **gateway-centric authentication strategy**.
+The Workspace API uses a **gateway-centric authentication model**.
 Authentication is enforced upstream by an API gateway (for example APISIX) using OpenID Connect.
-The gateway is responsible for validating the access token cryptographically, including signature verification, issuer (`iss`), audience (`aud`), and expiration (`exp`).
-Only requests with a valid access token are forwarded to the Workspace API.
+The gateway validates the access token (signature, issuer, audience, expiration).
+Only authenticated requests are forwarded to the backend.

-Inside the backend, the access token is **not re-validated cryptographically**.
-Instead, it is treated as a trusted source of identity and authorization context.
-For each request, the API extracts a minimal set of claims from the token and attaches them to the request context via `request.state.user`.
-This context is then available to all handlers and dependencies.
+The backend **does not re-validate tokens cryptographically**.
+Instead, it treats the token as trusted input and extracts a minimal identity and authorization context, which is attached to each request via `request.state.user`.

-The backend retains only:
+Internally, the API retains only:

-- the user identity, taken from `preferred_username`
+- the username (`preferred_username`)
-- a workspace-to-role mapping derived from the `resource_access` claim
+- a workspace-to-permissions mapping derived from the token’s `resource_access` claim

-Workspace permissions are normalized into a simple map of workspace identifiers to roles.
-Two roles are currently recognized:

-- `admin` – administrative access to a workspace
-- `access` – regular (non-administrative) access to a workspace

-Authorization decisions within the API are made exclusively based on this normalized mapping.
-Endpoints check whether the current user has access to a given workspace and whether administrative privileges are required.
+External roles are normalized into explicit permissions:

+- **`ws_access`**
+  - `VIEW_BUCKET_CREDENTIALS`
+  - `VIEW_MEMBERS`
+  - `VIEW_BUCKETS`

+- **`ws_admin`**
+  - all of the above, plus:
+  - `MANAGE_MEMBERS`
+  - `MANAGE_BUCKETS`

+Authorization decisions are based exclusively on these permissions, not on raw roles.

-Authentication can be disabled by setting `AUTH_MODE=no`.
-In this mode, the backend injects a synthetic user context with a fixed username (`public`) and a wildcard workspace permission granting admin access to all workspaces.
+When `AUTH_MODE=no`, authentication is disabled.
+The backend injects a synthetic user context with username `Default` and wildcard workspace permissions granting full access.

 ### Example Access Token Claims for Development